Today's Interbank rates -

 0.6% on a year ago.
 It is the lowest year-on-year increase on record, with

-• Data calendar today is relatively busy with an index of
+core prices remaining unchanged for three months running. - Data calendar today is relatively busy with an index of

 manufacturing activity in the US due for release this afternoon, the